 Biographical Information

 Kirk Gibson played 17 years in the majors, and later became a manager.
 He played 12 seasons for the Detroit Tigers, including in their impressive 1984 season when they had 104 victories and easily won the 1984 World Series.
-He also was a key player for the 1988 Dodgers and in the 1988 World Series; it was a year in which he was named 1988 National League MVP.
+He also was a key player for the Los Angeles Dodgers in 1988 and in the 1988 World Series; it was a year in which he was named 1988 National League MVP.